-After a Winter Deluge, California Rivers Are Too Dangerous to Enjoy
+After a winter deluge, California rivers are too dangerous to enjoy

+She has also seen the destructive power of the river during high-water years.
+And although Pett, 66, recently looked ready for a swim at a popular riverside campground — black bikini on, pool towel draped over her beach chair — there was no way she was getting in.

+“I mean, this is dangerous,” she said, gesturing at the water speeding past.

-KERN COUNTY, Calif. — After a parade of epic winter storms, the Kern River and other major waterways fed by melting Sierra Nevada snow have become wild torrents — a transformation so dangerous that several counties in central California have prohibited people from entering the water.
+After a parade of epic winter storms, the Kern River and other major waterways fed by melting Sierra Nevada snow have become wild torrents — a transformation so dangerous that several counties in central California have prohibited people from entering the water.

-Since April, at least 16 people have died or disappeared in rivers across the state, according to The Mercury News, including two young siblings who were swept away on the Kings River in Fresno County in May.
-On Wednesday, a kayaker died on the Kern River.
+Since April, at least 16 people have died or gone missing in rivers across the state, according to The Mercury News, including two young siblings who were swept away on the Kings River in Fresno County in May.
+On Wednesday, a kayaker died on the Kern River, about 20 miles upstream from the campground where Pett was sitting.

 “There is a historic amount of water right now: faster, colder and more deadly than we’ve seen in recent years,” said Brian Ferguson, a spokesperson for the Governor’s Office of Emergency Services.
 “There is no amount of training or exercise that prepares a human body.”